Healthdirect Free Australian health advice you can count on.

 Medical treatment

-Dislocations are treated by putting the joint back in place, followed by several weeks’ rest.
+Dislocations are treated by putting the joint back in place, followed by several weeks of rest.
 Don’t try to do this yourself.
-Always seek medical attention for a dislocation.
+Always get medical help for a dislocation.

-Your doctor may recommend physiotherapy and a period of rehabilitation to recover from a limb injury.
+Your doctor may recommend physiotherapy and rehabilitation to help you recover from a limb injury.

 How can limb injuries be prevented?